astropy/halotools/halotools/data/README.rst

 Data directory
 ==============

-This directory contains data files included with the affiliated package source code distribution.
-Note that this is intended only for relatively small files
+This directory contains small data files included with Halotools.
-- large files should be externally hosted and downloaded as needed.
+Large files such as halo catalogs should be downloaded and stored in the Halotools cache directory.